maxgfaraday/rust_web_hello_world/README.md

 The spec generates the postgres database, sets the ports, etc.

-We must run the migration ourselves to set up the database that we have provisioned.
+We must run the migration ourselves to set up the database that we have provisioned.<br>

-(sidebar: This seems a bit silly to me.
+*(sidebar #1: This seems a bit silly to me.
 The service should reach out for resources that it needs and polls, with jitter, until the resource is available and then at that point feel free to additionally configure it if necessary.
-In this case we should poll for the database and then run migrations on it if it has not already been done.)
+In this case we should poll for the database and then run migrations on it if it has not already been done.)*

-(sidebar: I have not been able to find the `doctl` command for getting the database connection information.
-It seems I have to go to the user interface on the web to get this information)
+*(sidebar #2: I have not been able to find the `doctl` command for getting the database connection information.
+It seems I have to go to the user interface on the web to get this information)*

 ``` bash
 %> DATABASE_URL=postgresql://newsletter:AVNS_83g0ZCunNv6Q...  sqlx migrate run